 - Bake for 35 to 45 minutes, until a knife or skewer comes out of the center clean.
 Let the cake cool to room temperature before slicing or cutting into squares or wedges to serve.

 About Hannah Kaminsky: Hannah has developed an international following for her delicious recipes and mouthwatering food photography at the award-winning blog BitterSweet.
-She is the author of Vegan Desserts, Vegan à la Mode, Easy as Vegan Pie, Real Food, Really Fast, and her latest, Sweet Vegan Treats.
+Passionate about big flavors and simple techniques, she’s the author of Vegan Desserts, Vegan à la Mode, Easy as Vegan Pie, Real Food, Really Fast, Sweet Vegan Treats, The Student Vegan Cookbook, Super Vegan Scoops, and The Everyday Vegan Cheat Sheet Pan.
+Visit Hannah at BittersweetBlog.com.

 You might also enjoy …